cplee1/mwa_source_finder/README.md

 menu (`-h`) for details on its usage and the option defaults.

 The basic usage is as follows.
 The options in square brackets are the plot types available.
-To search for all pulsars in an observation, run
+To search for pulsars in an observation, run

     source-finder -o <obs ID> [--time_plot] [--beam_plot]

-To search for all observations with a given source in it, run
+To search for observations with a given source in it, run

-    source-finder -s <source> --obs_for_source [--time_plot] [--beam_plot]
+    source-finder -s <source> --obs_for_source [--smart ] [--time_plot] [--beam_plot]

 where the `-s` option accepts either pulsar names or `RA_DEC` coordinates.
 The `-o` and `-s` options can also be used together to search for one or more sources within one or more observations.
+The `--smart` option limits the search to only SMART survey observations.

 ### Tips
 By default, using `--obs_for_source` without any specified obs IDs will search